 Who is Dave Asprey?

-His journey didn't begin as a health expert, but as a computer scientist in Silicon Valley.
-In his early twenties, despite his successful career, Asprey struggled with severe obesity, lack of energy, and mental exhaustion.
-He invested hundreds of thousands of dollars in medical tests, scientific studies, and innovative methods to understand the causes of his health problems—and, most importantly, to solve them.
-The first step: a drink.
+His journey did not begin as a health expert, but as a computer scientist in Silicon Valley.
+In his early 20s, Asprey struggled with severe obesity, lack of energy, and mental exhaustion despite his successful career.He invested hundreds of thousands of dollars in medical tests, scientific studies, and innovative methods to understand the causes of his health problems – and above all, to solve them.
+The first step towards that: A drink.

-Bulletproof Coffee: Origin of the Biohacking Routine
+The Bulletproof Coffee: Origin of the Biohacking Routine

-DIY Bulletproof Coffee
+Bulletproof Coffee to Make Yourself

-- First, brew yourself a cup of coffee.
+- First, brew yourself a cup of coffee

-- Put this in a blender
+- Pour this into a blender

 - Add 1-2 tablespoons of MCT oil or C8 oil

-- And lastly: mix
+- And finally: blend

-MCT oil and C8 oil: The turbo fats of the Bulletproof diet
+MCT Oil and C8 Oil: The Turbo Fats of the Bulletproof Diet

 What is MCT oil and how does it work?

-The advantages according to the Bulletproof diet:
+The benefits according to the Bulletproof Diet:

 - Promotes ketosis and increases fat burning